 - A healthcare provider will carefully check your vital signs during the procedure.

-- Your surgeon will make a cut through the skin near the top of your shoulder.
-He or she will also need to cut through the layer of muscle beneath.
+- A surgeon makes a cut through the skin near the top of the shoulder, and then cuts through the layer of muscle beneath.

-- Your surgeon may place a tube to drain extra fluid in the joint.
+- The surgeon may place a tube to drain extra fluid in the joint.
 This tube will be taken out later.

-- After the new joint is in place, your surgeon will close the muscles and skin with stitches or staples.
+- After the new joint is in place, the surgeon closes the muscles and skin with stitches or staples.